Lean Back and Release Molly Joyce

 LEAN BACK AND RELEASE

 Lean Back and Release is the debut recording from composer Molly Joyce.
 The work is a digital EP featuring two tracks for solo violin with live and pre-recorded electronics performed by violinists Adrianna Mateo and Monica Germino, and received press from multiple outlets, including being praised as an "intoxicating, deepening experience" by Das Klienicum and an interview with Joyce by the Hartford Courant, which proclaimed that "with 'Lean Back and Release,' Joyce's music will likely receive even more acclaim."

-The title track of the EP, "Lean Back and Release," acclaimed for being written to "superb effect" by The Wire, was first performed professionally at the 2014 Bang on a Can Marathon by violinist Adrianna Mateo, for which Mateo was praised as "triumphant" by Time Out New York.
+Joyce’s “versatile and confident touch” (Anearful) is laid bare in the EPs title track, "Lean Back and Release," acclaimed for being written to "superb effect" by The Wire, was first performed professionally at the 2014 Bang on a Can Marathon by violinist Adrianna Mateo, for which Mateo was praised as "triumphant" by Time Out New York.
 The piece is driven by a very gradual descent for the violin in range, imagining the violinist steadily “leaning back” and finally “releasing” the distinct low register of the violin.
 Two accompanying pre-recorded violin tracks accompany the live violin in order to propel this descent.
 The recording was engineered and mixed by Andrew McKenna Lee, and mastered by Greg Kalember.

 The title track is followed by a more recent work, "Shapeshifter," originally written for the Dutch duo of violinist Monica Germino and sound engineer Frank van der Weij.
 Premiered in April 2015 in The Hague and Amsterdam, "Shapeshifter" is motivated by the concept of control and losing it.
 It is driven by the fact that with the duo, Frank is typically not seen visually, and therefore the idea of him controlling Monica’s sound and gradually letting go of that control is highlighted throughout the piece, and for Monica to gradually “shape-shift” to a new and divergent sound.
 The recording was engineered by Frank van der Weij, Krišs Veismanis, and mixed by Michael Laurello, and mastered by Greg Kalember.